tannenspiel/AE-ExtendScript_SplitText/README.md

 - **Added "Up" checkbox** for inverted numbering and sorting order
   - When enabled: earliest inPoint gets highest number and is placed at bottom
   - Fixed numbering to follow chronological order of inPoints
+- **Added "Split into Layers by Lines" checkbox** for simple line-by-line splitting
+  - When enabled: "Split into Layers" divides text by lines - each line becomes a separate layer
+  - Ignores formatting rules and simply splits at line breaks
+- All alert messages translated to English
 - Removed debug messages
 - Updated documentation